bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

 |Business Area|IMB: BA/BP|cc'd on communication|
 |Business Area|Vendor/Developer|**Required** to complete Data Model|
 |DataBC|[DataBC DAs](mailto:DataBC.DA@gov.bc.ca)|**Required** to review Data Model|

+### Data Population

+Based on your data type, different methods are used for [_Data Population_](glossary.md#data-population):
++ Non-spatial Oracle to Oracle tables are accepted as materialized views
++ Spatial population is completed using FME
+   + see [DataBC's FME Framework](dps_bcgw_w_databc_fme.md) for more information
++ _Note: SDR is being deprecated._

+Once the population process has been initiated, test the transformation process to confirm that the warehouse model is correct (e.g. source fields are mapped correctly to destination fields).
+The DataBC team can be available to you for consultation and support during the population process, if required.

+When this process is completed, the data has been correctly represented in the warehouse and the process is in place for populating the data from the operational system, but the data is not yet ready for access by BCGW users.
+This will

 -------------------------------

-## Depending on the complexity of your dataset, you may be required to create logical and/or physical data amodels.
-we will work with client and/or vendor to IMB to leverage existing source models during this process. we can accept ddl, erd, etc.

-Logfile - conceptual (could be other formats)

-Logical review - designer
-Physical review - designer
-approved, next

-### Define the Population Process - IS THIS STEP CURRENT/CORRECT?
-WE NEED TO UPDATE THIS SECTION - IS THIS NOT OUR ETL PROCESS?

-non-spatial oracle to oracle are accepted as MVW spatial is FME only
-_Note: SDR is being deprecated._

-A number of different methods can be used for [_Population_](glossary.md#population).
-It is the responsibility of the business area (who must also provide the funding) to select the most appropriate method and then configure it to the specific needs of your data.
-The DataBC team can be available to you for consultation and support, if required.

-Population Methods:
-1. FME

-! required to review the data to ensure the transformation is correct - source field mapped to destination field correctly.

-#### Activities

-+ Initiate and fund a small project to develop the transformation process that will move the operational data into the warehouse.
-+ Test the transformation process with a sample set of data to confirm that the warehouse model is correct.
-   + This is an important task.
-If problems are encountered then the data model will have to be fixed.
-+ The next step is to test the transformation process with a full set of data to confirm that the process itself works correctly.
-   + Again, if there are problems, then the data transformation process will have to be corrected.

-When this process is compelted, the data has been correctly represented in the warehouse and the process is in place for populating the data from the operational system, but the data is not yet ready for access by BCGW users.
-This will

-## FOR DELIVERY
-This process is also referred to as creating the [Physical Data Model](glossary.md#physical-data-model).